arige160/Streaming_Fuel_Price_Data/README.md

  Data ingestion from a streaming data API and training a machine learning model to predict the fuel price based on its type(Gazoal, ..).

   ###### Data indexing to elasticsearch:
- After creating an index within elasticsearch, we wreated a spark consumer in order to read from kafka topic and send data into the index in real time.
+ After creating an index within elasticsearch, we wrote a spark consumer in order to read from kafka topic and send data into the index in real time.

   ###### Visualization:

  In order to visualize the streaming data, we used Kibana dashboard.
 Creating costumized visualizations:

   * Number of records: keep up with uploaded records into elasticsearch.
-  * A heatmap        : locate fuel station in france, specifying the fuel name and their prices( indicated with radius of the cercle).
+  * A heatmap        : locate fuel stations in france, specifying the fuel name and their prices( indicated with the radius of the circle).
   * The variation of fuel prices based on cities.

  # Contribution: